svonhauske/Interaction-Design-in-The-Wild/2019-02-10-empathy-machine.md

 ## First Attempt: Researching Animals

-I first started by researching animals; I started looking into interesting behaviors that they had, or exciting ways in which they sensed things.
-One of the things that I found really interesting and that I went a little more deeply into was Firefly communication.
-Fireflies have different flying and lighting patterns that lets them communicate with their species and attract females.
-I had a couple of ideas of physical and digital games that had to do with this, but I wasn't really convinced.
-Starting out with research was not really getting me to where I wanted.
+I began my journey by studying animals and their interesting behaviors and sensory abilities.
+One particular area that caught my attention was Firefly communication.
+I was fascinated by the various flying and lighting patterns these creatures use to communicate with their own species and attract mates.

+I explored different possibilities for incorporating this concept into physical and digital games.
+However, none of the ideas I came up with felt quite right.
+Despite conducting extensive research, I realized that I had not yet reached the desired outcome.

 ![firefly](https://user-images.githubusercontent.com/43420227/52544532-6039ad80-2d7f-11e9-9998-c70df796e1ec.jpg)
 - [Science Friday](https://www.sciencefriday.com/educational-resources/talk-like-a-firefly/)